trunk-io/docs/check/configuration/supported/rustfmt.md

 trunk check enable rustfmt
 ```

+## Auto Enabling

+rustfmt will be auto-enabled if any of the following filetypes are present: *rust*

 ## Settings

-**rustfmt** uses the same config files as the
-upstream [rustfmt](https://github.com/rust-lang/rustfmt) project, so you can continue to use any
+rustfmt supports the following config files:
+* `rustfmt.toml`
+* `.rustfmt.toml`
-existing configuration files (ex: `rustfmt.toml`, `.rustfmt.toml`).You can move these files to `.trunk/configs` and `trunk check` will still find them.
-[See Moving Linter Configs ](..#moving-linter-configs) for more info.

-Trunk provides a [default configuration](https://github.com/trunk-io/plugins/tree/main/linters/rustfmt) if your project does not already have one,
+ You can move these files to `.trunk/configs` and `trunk check` will still find them.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.Trunk check provides a default `.rustfmt.toml` if your project does not already have one.
-which you can see in our [open source plugins repo]().

 We currently use the version of `rustfmt` packaged with rust, so for `rustfmt` version, specify your Rust version (for example `rustfmt@1.61.0`).